specter327/termux-api-stc/README.md

 # KeyError
 ```

-That restriction is intentional.
+This is deliberate.

-The raw facade represents a known official baseline, not an arbitrary command executor.
+The raw facade represents the known official command baseline, not arbitrary command execution.

 ---

-# Two surfaces, one boundary
+# Two surfaces, one execution boundary

-TermuxAPI-stc intentionally provides two different levels of access.

 ```text
                     TermuxAPI-stc